-I tested both a 9 inch cake and also for photo purposes, I made a 6 inch tall cake, which is in some of these photos.
+I tested both a 9 inch, 8 inch cake and also for photo purposes, I made a 6 inch tall cake, which is in some of these photos.
 While it looked beautiful, I wasn't in love with how it baked up.
-The texture worked out better in a standard 9 inch cake pan.
+The texture worked out better in a standard size cake pan.

 But, I really do love the look of a super tall cake.

 Since most sprinkles at the stores are not vegan, I found this Etsy shop called Sweetapolita, where this lady makes the MOST beautiful sprinkles I've ever seen in my life and she has a ton of vegan options, so I ordered mine through her.
 Seriously, check out her page and be prepared to be amazed.
 A HUGE bottle was worth the price because they are beautiful, crunchy and sweet...they don't taste awful and cardboard-like as other cheap brands do.

 Seriously, this cake is ridiculously easy.
 Have you seen some funfetti cakes out there with a billion ingredients and steps?!
 No thanks.
 When you have a birthday party, you need easy and simple!
 Both recipes, the cake and the frosting, couldn't be easier.
 The cake recipe is JUST 8 ingredients (+ salt) and the Vanilla Buttercream Frosting is just 6 ingredients.
 The cake is all done in just 1 bowl too!
 If you have a go-to frosting you typically use for cake, then by all means, use it, but I'd highly encourage to try this one.
 It is my favorite icing I've ever created and oh boy, does it blow away any frosting I had as a kid!

 Here is a quick video on the Funfetti Cake to get you drooling!

 I hope you all (and your kids!) really love this Vegan Gluten-free Funfetti Birthday Cake!
 It's my favorite cake to date, tastes just like a cake I would eat as a kid!
 Be sure to come back and leave me feedback after you do.